-Extension of CDC Eviction OrderAdded by Christopher Cook in Articles & Publications, Business Law on January 4, 2021
+Extension of CDC Eviction OrderAdded by Christopher Cook in Articles & Blogs, Business Law on January 4, 2021

 As many Idaho landlords and renters alike have come to know, the Centers for Disease Control and Prevention (the “CDC”) issued an order effective September 4, 2020, entitled Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19 (the “Order”).
 The Order, which was set to expire December 31, 2020, has now been extended to January 31, 2021.